jacklynlxq/AI_Assignment/README.md

 # AI_Assignment
-Consists of my solution for N-Queens Problem which utilises BFS and Vacation Problem which utilises Genetic Algorithm
+Consists of my solution for N-Queens Problem which utilises BFS and Genetic Algorithm and Vacation Problem which utilises Genetic Algorithm

 ## N-Queens Problem
 ### Bread First Search Solution